imlk0/autojs-unpacker/README.md

-  --od=OUTPUT_DIR       directory of output files --if=INPUT_FILE       directory of single input file --of=OUTPUT_FILE      directory of single output file --ismain              whether the file to be encrypted specified by -if is
+  --od=OUTPUT_DIR       directory of output files --if=INPUT_FILE       directory of single input file --of=OUTPUT_FILE      directory of single output file --isui                whether the file to be encrypted specified by -if is
-                        an entry(main) script
+                        an ui scripto
 ```

 ## Examples